How to Detect AI-Generated Code in 30 Seconds

 # CI/CD pipeline

-sailop ci ./src --fail-above 60 --format jsonThis catches AI slop before it reaches production, the same way linters catch code quality issues.
-For a complete pipeline setup guide, see CI/CD for design.
-For the full anti-slop workflow from detection to prevention, read our complete guide to anti-AI design.
+sailop ci ./src --fail-above 60 --format jsonThis catches slop before production, the same way ESLint catches code-quality issues, except design has never had its own linter until now.
+For the full pipeline, see CI/CD for design; for the detection-to-prevention loop, the complete guide to anti-AI design.

-Try scanning your project now at sailop.com/scan or install the CLI with npm i -g sailop.
+Scan your project now at sailop.com/scan or install the CLI with npx sailop install.